Airport bottlenecks ease as TSA workers get paid, but shutdown continues

 “Backpay alone does not fix those problems,” the union said.

-The DHS shutdown resulted in not only travel delays but also warnings of airport closures as TSA workers missing paychecks stopped going to work.
-Those workers were just recovering financially since last fall’s extended government shutdown.
+The DHS shutdown resulted in not only travel delays but also warnings of airport closures as TSA workers who were only just recovering financially from last fall's extended government shutdown stopped going to work.
+TSA employees had gone without pay since DHS funding lapsed in February.

+Other agencies affected by this latest shutdown include the Secret Service and the Federal Emergency Management Agency.

 What Congress is doing about partial shutdown

 President Donald Trump on Friday ordered the Department of Homeland Security to pay TSA officers immediately to ease the lines plaguing airports.
-The move came after Trump rejected bipartisan congressional efforts to fund the TSA while negotiations continue with Democrats, who have refused to approve more funding without restraints on Trump’s immigration enforcement and mass deportation operations.
-The order left other DHS employees unpaid.
+Trump had rejected bipartisan efforts to fund the TSA while negotiations over ICE continue with Democrats, who have refused to approve more funding without restraints on Trump’s immigration enforcement and mass deportation operations.
+Trump's order left other DHS employees unpaid.

+Democrats are demanding that ICE agents wear cameras, identify themselves and operate without masks.
+They also want judges to decide whether to issue their warrants, and they want ICE raids to avoid schools, churches or other sensitive places.

-On Monday, there were few signs of progress on Capitol Hill, where the Senate held a short session without considering the House bill and resumed its two-week break.
-GOP Sen. John Hoeven of North Dakota said afterward that Senate Republicans are talking with Democrats and also the House as they try to find a way to funding DHS.
+On Monday, there were few signs of progress on Capitol Hill.
+Senators held a short session without considering the House bill, then resumed their two-week break.

 The union again urged Congress to approve funding for the entire Department of Homeland Security.
-“To say we are utterly disgusted and disappointed with our elected officials is an understatement.
-Congress must come back to Washington, fix this crisis, and stop putting politics over people and vacation over values,” the union said.
+“To say we are utterly disgusted and disappointed with our elected officials is an understatement,” the union said.

-Press secretary Karoline Leavitt said Monday that Trump has offered to host an Easter Dinner at the White House for members of Congress who return to resolve the impasse.
-As for the Democrats' demands, she said that despite a change in leadership at DHS with Markwayne Mullin replacing Kristi Noem, “There has not been a change in policy.”
+White House press secretary Karoline Leavitt said Monday that Trump has offered to host an Easter Dinner for members of Congress who return to resolve the impasse.
+As for the Democrats' demands, she said “there has not been a change in policy.”

 “It has always been the policy of this president and this administration to deport the worst of the worst illegal alien criminals,” Leavitt said.

-TSA employees had gone without pay since DHS funding lapsed in February.
-The department’s shutdown reached 44 days on Sunday, eclipsing the record 43-day shutdown last fall that affected all of the federal government.

-The DHS shutdown has resulted in not only travel delays but also warnings of airport closures as TSA workers missing paychecks stopped going to work.
-Those workers had already endured the nation’s longest government shutdown last fall.
-Multiple airports experienced greater than 40% callout rates, and nearly 500 of the agency’s nearly 50,000 transportation security officers quit during the shutdown.

-Trump deployed Immigration and Customs Enforcement agents to some airports a week ago to help with security as TSA callouts rose nationwide.
-How long they stay, White House border czar Tom Homan said, depends on how quickly TSA employees return to work.
-A TSA statement said the agency “has immediately begun the process of paying its workforce,” with paychecks arriving “as early as Monday.”
+As for the ICE agents Trump deployed to some airports a week ago to help with security, White House border czar Tom Homan said how long they stay depends on how quickly TSA employees return to work.

-The overall absentee rate among TSA officers scheduled to work dipped slightly on Sunday, according to DHS.
-The highest were concentrated at major airports that have seen consistently elevated absences lately.

-Those included BWI, both of Houston’s main airports; Louis Armstrong International Airport in New Orleans; and John F. Kennedy International Airport in New York.

-Associated Press reporters Rio Yamat in Las Vegas and Mary Clare Jalonick in Washington contributed.
+Associated Press contributors include Rio Yamat in Las Vegas and Mary Clare Jalonick and Will Weissert in Washington.